skchanah/skchanah.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hiya.
 I am Eugene Chan, a data scientist of a Toronto-based auto-finance start-up, managing a subteam of data analysts.
-After my undergrad in [`Hong Kong University of Science and Technology`](https://ais.hkust.edu.hk/), I pursued my AI postgraduate studies in [`Stanford University`](https://engineering.stanford.edu/).
+After my undergrad in [`Hong Kong University of Science and Technology`](https://ais.hkust.edu.hk/), I pursued my AI postgraduate studies in [`Stanford University`](https://engineering.stanford.edu/), with concentration in `Natural Language Processing and LLMs` and `Graphical Neural Networks`.

 I was previously based in Hong Kong working for different capacities across Pan-asian and Global portfolios on: